Spinal constructions for continuous type-space branching processes with interactions: A Yule process with competition

+In the following we show that we can use this property to enhance the simulation complexity of the branching process with interactions.
 A classical exact method to simulate non-homogeneous Poisson processes is the thinning algorithm, introduced by Lewis and Shedler \cite{Lewis79}.
 It is used to simulate Poisson processes of intensity $c(t)$ on a window $[0,T]$ for a fixed $T>0$.
 The idea is to generate possible jump times $(t_i, 1 \leq i \leq n)$ at a rate $\bar{c} := \sup_{[0,T]} c(t)$ and accept them with probability $c(t_i)/\bar{c}$.
 When the intensity $c(\cdot)$ depends not only on time $t$ but also on the entire past of the point process, one can use Ogata’s modified thinning algorithm \cite{Ogata81}.
 Given the information of the first $k$ points, $(t_i, 1 \leq i \leq k)$ the intensity $c(\cdot)$ is deterministic on $[t_k, T_{k+1}]$ with $T_{k+1}$ the next time of jump.
 As a result, generating the next point in such processes can be considered as generating the first point in an inhomogeneous Poisson process.
 This idea has been more recently adapted for branching process, see \textit{e.g.} \cite{FM04,CM07,fritsch15}.
 The main limitation of this method is that $\bar{c}$ can become excessively large even for small simulation windows $T$.
 This results in the rejection of most of the generated points.
 Another exact method, based on inverse transform sampling, consists in generating the arrival times of the process by sampling a uniform random variable $U$ in $[0,1]$, see \textit{e.g.} \cite{Devroye86}.
 The arrival times $t_k$ are thus generated by inversion of the cumulative distribution function of the jumps times, such that $1-\exp(\int_0^{t_k}c(s)\textrm{d}s) = U$.
 However, an exact inversion is inaccessible in general cases, and in this model in particular.